 The United States is “open for business!”

-The USA is the premier location for new business investment, tops among all countries.
-According to Department of Commerce data released in Spring 2014, foreign direct investment flows into the United States and its territories rose from $160 billion in 2012 to $187.5 billion in 2013.
-Additionally, U.S.-owned companies that are expanding facilities, adding new facilities, or bringing back jobs from abroad invest hundreds of billions more dollars in the United States.
+The United States is the premier location for new business investment, tops among all countries.
+According to the latest Department of Commerce data, foreign direct investment stock into the United States and its territories rose to over $2.9 trillion at the end of 2014.
+In that same year, new greenfield investment alone totaled $16.5 billion dollars in the United States.

-The American work force is well-educated, productive, innovative, and mobile, and the United States has the flexibility through the American educational system to fashion training programs for the jobs of today and tomorrow.
-The United States also has the world’s best university system, one that hosts and spins off research and development (R&D) programs that contribute to the country’s strong R&D activities.
+The American workforce is well-educated, productive, innovative, and mobile, and the United States has the flexibility through the American educational system to fashion training programs for the jobs of today and tomorrow.
+The United States university system has a strong competitive advantage globally, fostering an innovation ecosystem that hosts and spins off research and development (R&D) programs that contribute to the country’s R&D activities.

 Innovation is part of America’s DNA.
 Creating intellectual property is encouraged and the results are well-protected.
 The American political system is a stable democracy and the legal system is transparent and predictable, all of which helps ensure that business investments are safe.